yca321/Tetris/README.md

 What is this?

-This is my graphic assignment of CMPT361.
+This is my graphic assignment of a graphic course.
 A Tetris game that was established by using WebGL.

 This project is completed in March 2021.